-As I mentioned in my earlier post on scams in Hanoi, taxi cheats are probably the one thing people complain most about.
+Taxi cheats are probably the one thing travellers to Hanoi complain most about.
 While unlikely to cost you a fortune, it’s still annoying to be over-charged or — literally — taken for a ride.
-So here’s some info about what to watch out for and how to avoid over-paying or ending up at a zero-star hotel in a back alley when you booked in at somewhere fancy.
+So here’s what to watch out for and how to avoid over-paying or ending up at a zero-star hotel in a back alley when you booked in at somewhere fancy.

 Taxis from the airport